polterguy/phosphorusfive/README.md

 of really cool extension widgets.
 All this in a _"non-CMS environment"_, which means you can create small apps, almost the same way you'd create a CMS web page.

-If you take this approach, which I recommend for beinngers - Make sure you put the _"system42"_ folder inside of your _"/phosphorusfive/p5.webapp/"_ folder, and make sure its name is exactly _"system42"_, without any versioning numbers, etc. Then restart your web server process, and have fun!
+If you take this approach, which I recommend for beginners - Make sure you put the _"system42"_ folder inside of your _"/phosphorusfive/p5.webapp/"_ folder, and make sure its name is exactly _"system42"_, without any versioning numbers, etc. Then restart your web server process, and have fun!

 After you've played around with System42 for some time, understanding the development model, you can go more hard-core into it, ditch System42,